cyberark/cyberark-aws-auto-onboarding/README.md

 3. EC2 instance public IPs must be elastic IPs to allow continuous access and management after changing the instance state.
 4. For the CPM to manage new Windows instances for some versions (see the list below), the user must ensure required ports are open in the window local firewall.
 This can be done by runing the following command manually on all new Windows instances:
+5. Only one account may be onboarded automatically.

 ```sh
 netsh firewall set service RemoteAdmin enable